a-sit-plus/warden/README.md

   implementation("at.asitplus.warden:supreme-client:$version")
   ```

-WARDEN Supreme currently only supports HTTP as its communication protocol and relies on [Ktor](https://ktor.io/) on mobile clients.
+Warden Supreme currently only supports HTTP as its communication protocol and relies on [Ktor](https://ktor.io/) on mobile clients.
 The back-end, however, can also use [Spring](https://spring.io/), for example.
 An attestation flow works as follows:
 1. The client fetches a challenge from the back-end.
 2. The client feeds the challenge into hardware-backed key generation to create an attestation statement.
 3. The client sends the attestation statement back to the back-end.
+   * **Wire-format-wise this is a CSR, with a custom attribute carrying the actual attestation proof**
+   * CSRs were chosen as their canonical encoding is precisely specified and because they inherently come with a proof of possession of the private key
+   * CSRs freely allow defining arbitrary extensions and attributes, which is a perfect fit for Warden Supreme's usage scenario
+   * Finally, the PKIX-context is the natural habitat of a CSR
 4. The back-end verifies the attestation statement against a predefined policy.
    * If the attestation is considered valid, the back-end issues a certificate for the attested key, thus vouching for the integrity of the client.
    * In case the attestation does not verify, the back-end records the reason for this failure.